-As part of my plan, I want to improve our oversight and understanding of the issues impacting on the criminal justice system in Nottinghamshire and work with the police an partners to make better use of technology, improve the speed of investigations and quality of case files and make greater use of policeled prosecutions where in the public interest to ensure that justice is delivered.
-This will include a particular focus on improving criminal justice outcomes for rape and other serious sexual offences.
+As part of this plan, we want to improve our oversight and understanding of the issues impacting on the criminal justice system in Nottinghamshire and work with the police and partner agencies to improve the speed of investigations, the quality of case files, make better use of technology and greater use of evidence-led prosecutions where appropriate and in the public interest.
+In doing so, we are particularly committed to driving improvements in outcomes for rape and other serious sexual offences in particular.
+We will:-

-- ✓ Improve the oversight and accountability of local criminal justice arrangements by establishing Nottinghamshire's own Local Criminal Justice Assurance Board.
-This will include work to track and drive improvements in areas such as file quality, investigation timeliness and the courts backlog and commission a criminal justice review to identify 'pinch points' in partnership working - ✓ Work with criminal justice partners to establish and fund a new 'Restorative Nottinghamshire' service to help victims recover from harm and explore opportunities to enhance Community Payback and unpaid work schemes across the force area - ✓ Support the increased use of police-led prosecutions and work with the police and partners to improve the quality and availability of evidence at first hearing such as CCTV and body worn video footage.
-I will also enhance and invest in facilities at the adult and paediatric sexual assault referral centres to meet new forensic standards and improve victims' and survivors' experiences - ✓ Increase scrutiny of compliance with the Code of Practice for Victims of Crime and empower victims to convey the impact of crimes that they have experienced through greater use of victim personal statements
+Improve the oversight and accountability of local criminal justice arrangements by establishing Nottinghamshire's own Local Criminal Justice Assurance Board.
+This will include work to track and drive improvements in areas such as file quality, investigation timeliness and the courts backlog and commission a criminal justice review to identify 'pinch points' in partnership working

+- Work with criminal justice partners to establish and fund a new 'Restorative Nottinghamshire' service to help victims recover from harm and explore opportunities to enhance Community Payback and unpaid work schemes across the force area - Support the increased use of evidence-led prosecutions where appropriate and work with the police and partners to improve the quality and availability of evidence at first hearing such as CCTV and body worn video footage. - Invest in facilities at the adult and paediatric sexual assault referral centres to meet new forensic standards and improve victims' and survivors' experiences through greater use of victim personal statements